1. Research Background:

 5. Desirable skills and qualifications:

 - S. Koyuncu, I. Saez, H.J.
-Lee, R. Gutierrez-Garcia, W. Pokrzywa, A. Fatima, T. Hoppe, D. Vilchez (2018).
+Lee, R. Gutierrez-Garcia, W. Pokrzywa, A. Fatima, T. Hoppe and D. Vilchez (2018).
 The ubiquitin ligase UBR5 suppresses proteostasis collapse in immortal pluripotent stem cells from Huntington’s disease patients.
-Nature Communications9: 2886.
+Nature Communications 9: 2886.

-- I. Saez, S. Koyuncu, R. Gutierrez-Garcia, C. Dieterich, D. Vilchez (2018).
-Modulation of human embryonic stem cell identity by the ubiquitin-proteasome system.
+- I. Saez, S. Koyuncu, R. Gutierrez-Garcia, C. Dieterich and D. Vilchez (2018).
+Insights into the ubiquitin-proteasome system of human embryonic stem cells.
 Scientific Reports 8: 4092.

 - H.J.
-Lee, D. Bartsch, C. Schindler, J.M.
+Lee, D. Bartsch, C. Xao, S. Guerrero, G. Ahuja, C. Schindler, J.M.
 Moresco, J.R.
-Yates III, C. Dieterich, L. Kurian, D. Vilchez (2017).
+Yates III, F. Gebauer, H. Bazzi, C. Dieterich, L. Kurian and D. Vilchez (2017).
 A post-transcriptional program coordinated by CSDE1 prevents intrinsic neural differentiation of human embryonic stem cells.
 Nature Communications 8: 1456.

 - A. Noormohammadi, G. Calculli, R. Gutierrez-Garcia, A. Khodokarami, S. Koyuncu and D. Vilchez (2017).
-Mechanisms of protein homeostasis (proteostasis) mantain stem cell identity in mammalian pluripotent stem cells.
-Cellular and Molecular Life Sciences 75(2), 275-290.
+Mechanisms of protein homeostasis (proteostasis) maintain stem cell identity in mammalian pluripotent stem cells.
+Cellular and Molecular Life Sciences 75: 275-290.

 - A. Noormohammadi, A. Khodakarami, R. Gutierrez-Garcia, H.J.
-Lee, S. Koyuncu, T. König, C. Schindler, I. Saez, A. Fatima, C. Dieterich, D. Vilchez (2016).
+Lee, S. Koyuncu, T. König, C. Schindler, I. Saez, A. Fatima, C. Dieterich and D. Vilchez (2016).
 Somatic increase of CCT8 mimics proteostasis of human pluripotent stem cells and extends C. elegans lifespan.
 Nature Communications 7: 13649.

 - D. Vilchez, I. Saez andA.
 Dillin (2014).The role of protein clearance mechanisms in organismal ageing and age-related diseases.
 Nature Communications 5: 5659.